01 of 50

 Quilts and the farmhouse decorating theme go together like peanut butter and jelly.
 While you might be able to find a vintage quilt online, at an antique mall, or in a specialty shop, feel free to purchase a new quilt that merely appears to be old.
 Layering a quilt over a bedspread, as in the room shown here, is another hallmark of the farmhouse style.Continue to 8 of 50 below.

 The farmhouse theme works just as well in a preteen or teen’s bedroom as it does in the master suite.
 Here, a charming modern farmhouse girl’s bedroom is sweetened with touches of pink, a small chandelier, and floral-decorated straw hats as wall art.
 The unfinished and painted ceiling with exposed rafters is essential to the rural feeling of this room.Continue to 9 of 50 below.

 09 of 50

 Buttery yellow is a classic farmhouse hue.
-Cheery as sunshine, warm and welcoming like a country hug at the end of the day, versatile enough to work with just about any other color, yellow walls set off the overall soft color scheme so prevalent in this casual decorating style.Continue to 10 of 50 below.
+Cheery as sunshine, warm and welcoming as a country hug at the end of the day, versatile enough to work with just about any other color, yellow walls set off the overall soft color scheme so prevalent in this casual decorating style.
+Yellows and white together create the clean, bright look essential to farmhouse style.Continue to 10 of 50 below.

 10 of 50